Roedtan

 Roedtan is a small town in the Limpopo province, South Africa, set in the midst of the Springbok Flats.
-Roedtan has a rail road station 85 km from Polokwane.
-At the road junction to Roedtan stands a monument to the battle of Moordrift in 1854 when 33 white people were killed in a skirmish with the local tribe headed by Makapane.
-The cave, Makapansgat, is now known to record early hominid occupation (1,500,000 years ago) and is a national monument.
+Roedtan has a railroad station 85 km from Polokwane.

+The cave Makapansgat is now known to record early hominid occupation (1,500,000 years ago) and is a national monument.
 The Springbok Flats is a reminder that great herds of Springbok once populated the plain, which was also frequented by lions and other wild animals.